 Love this tea.
 Every bit as good as premium dragonwell.

-Our lot is handmade and processed using a contemporary version of Nie-Jian processing.
-TPHK undergoes Sha Qing, a process done by hand firing in a pan at a temperature of 75-80 degrees F to prepare it for pressing into its classic flat shape.
-Now pliable, the leaves are then placed on silk mats and pressed into their classic shape.
-Generally, the leaf stems are about 5 centimeters in length.
-The pluck is done in the morning before the sun shines on the bushes.
+Tea Facts.
+The pluck is done before the sun shines on the bushes.
+Our lot is processed using a contemporary version of Nie-Jian processing.
+TPHK undergoes 3 light firings, a process starting at a temperature of 75-80 degrees F to wither and prepare the leaves for a 1st pressing toward its flat shape.
+Pliable, the leaves are placed on silk mats and pressed flat into their classic shape.

-As the leaves are long, it is difficult to measure your leaf quantity by traditional methods such as teaspoon.
-Best if it can be weighed on a scale.
-In any event, 3-4 grams for 8-12 ounces of water at a temperature of 175-195 F. Steep for two minutes, to yield a straw-colored liquor, a range of floral flavors and multiple steeps.
+Brewing Instructions.
+As the leaves are long, it is difficult to measure your leaf quantity.
+Use 3-4 grams for 8-12 ounces of water at a temperature of 175-195 F. Steep for two minutes and taste.
+Leaves have body, plenty of flavor and will steep multiple time.